CircThreadH2020/Ontology-design-Pattern-for-Digital-Product-Passport/README.md

 - Modular and reusable **Ontology Design Patterns (ODPs)**.
 - Support for various R-strategies of Circular Economy.
-- Tailored to the **Damaged Product Assessment by Recycler** use case.
+- Tailored to the **Damaged Product Assessment by End-Of-Life Stakeholder** use case.
 - Designed to promote sustainability and resource efficiency.

 ## Installation